kuntal0901/BigDataProject-SSML/README.md

 # BigDataProject-SSML
 ## Information Regarding the Dataset :- Crime DataSet
 1)The Test Dataset has a total of 9 columns.
-Dates Category	Descript DayOfWeek PdDistrict	Resolution	Address	X	Y 2)
+Dates Category	Descript DayOfWeek PdDistrict	Resolution	Address	X	Y <br \>
+2)
 3)
 4)